rigorous. restorative. reimagining.

 The Mosaic team will schedule a call with at least one of your references.

 • Congratulations!
-After checking your references and if no concerns were identified, you will receive an invitation to join the next Mosaic Fellows Cohort.
+After checking your references and if no concerns were identified, you will receive an invitation to join the next Mosaic Fellowship cohort.
+You will have a few days to accept and confirm your participation.

 We’d love to meet you.